 - 9.7 All allegations of child on child abuse should be passed to the DSL immediately who will investigate and manage the allegation as follows: - Gather information children and staff will be spoken with immediately to gather relevant information. - Decide on action if it is believed that any child is at risk of significant harm, a referral will be made to children's social care.
 The DSL will then work with children's social care to decide on next steps, which may include contacting the police.
 In other cases, we may follow our behaviour policy alongside this Child Protection and Safeguarding Policy. - Inform parents we will usually discuss concerns with the parents.
 However, our focus is the safety and wellbeing of the pupil and so if the school believes that notifying parents could increase the risk to a child or exacerbate the problem, advice will first be sought from children's social care and/or the police before parents are contacted. - Recorded all concerns, discussions and decisions made, and the reasons for those decisions will be recorded in writing, kept confidential and stored securely on the school's child protection and safeguarding systems and/or in the child's separate child protection file.
 The record will include a clear and comprehensive summary of the concern, details of how the concern was followed up and resolved, and a note of the action taken, decisions reached and the outcome.
-These should be completed on body maps to show the exact nature of the concern.

-- 9.7.1 Where allegations of a sexual nature are made, the school will follow the statutory guidance set out in Part 5 of Keeping Children Safe in Education 2023. - 9.7.2 Children can report allegations or concerns of child on child abuse to any staff member and that staff member will pass on the allegation to the DSL in accordance with this policy.
-To ensure children can report their concerns easily, the school has the following system in place for children to confidently report abuse: - All children are aware that the headteacher and all staff have an open door where they are encouraged to come and talk about any worries or concerns. - Each classroom has a worry box that the children are encouraged to place any worries or concerns into -this is checked regularly by teachers.
+These should be completed on body maps to show the exact nature of the concern. - 9.7.1 Where allegations of a sexual nature are made, the school will follow the statutory guidance set out in Part 5 of Keeping Children Safe in Education 2022. - 9.7.2 Children can report allegations or concerns of child on child abuse to any staff member and that staff member will pass on the allegation to the DSL in accordance with this policy.
+To ensure children can report their concerns easily, the school has the following system in place for children to confidently report abuse: Children are encouraged to speak to any adult in school through a variety of ways e.g. a worry box, speaking directly with a member of staff, through Circle Time or Jigsaw sessions.